|San Jose State University||$14,756 ($11,880 more than Ohlone or just 19.50% of the cost of attending San Jose State)|

 Pay with a credit card -

-Students may pay with a credit card via their WebAdvisor account or at the Cashier's Office (Fremont campus, Building 19).
+Students may pay with a credit card using the student finance portion of their MyOhlone student account or at the Cashier's Office (Fremont campus, Building 19).
 Students may use a debit card for this option if the debit card has a Visa, MasterCard, Discover, or American Express logo.

 Pay in full with a checking or savings account -

-Students may pay in full with a checking or savings account through WebAdvisor on e-Cashier. e-Cashier is a third party vendor.
+Students may pay in full with a checking or savings account using the student finance portion of their MyOhlone student account.
+E-Cashier is a third party vendor that is used to process these payments within MyOhlone.
 There is no charge for paying in full using e-Cashier and an e-check.

 Sign up for a payment plan -

-Students may sign up for the payment plan through WebAdvisor on e-Cashier with a credit card, checking account, or savings account. e-Cashier is a third party vendor that allows students to sign up for a monthly payment plan.
+Students may sign up for the payment plan using the student finance portion of their MyOhlone student account. e-Cashier is a third party vendor that allows students to sign up for a monthly payment plan within MyOhlone.
 There is a $20 USD non-refundable fee for this payment plan option.